theRealAph/ScopeLocals/README.md

 1. Server.serve     --------------------------------------------+
 ```

 The fork/join model offered by `StructuredTaskScope` means that the dynamic scope of the binding is still bounded by the lifetime of the call to `ScopedValue.where(...).run(...)`.
 The `Principal` will remain in scope while the child thread is running, and `scope.join()` ensures that child threads terminate before `run` can return, destroying the binding.
 This avoids the problem of unbounded lifetimes seen when using thread-local variables.
+Legacy thread management classes such as `ForkJoinPool` do not support inheritance of ScopedValues because they cannot guarantee that a child thread forked from some parent thread scope will exit before the parent leaves that scope.

 ### Migrating to scoped values